I think we all want peace. After all, who in their right mind would crave conflict, war, and anxiety?

 We have one more change to endure.
 After that, we will enjoy eternal life in God’s presence.

-Next, I called to your attention…
+Next, I call to your attention…

-A definite path
+A definite path.

 Jesus doesn’t leave us guessing about how we will get from here to there.
 He says,